Deep Contrastive One-Class Time Series Anomaly Detection: Methodology

-\subsection{Relation to Contrastive Learning}
+\subsection{Relation to Contrastive Learning.}

 COCA treats representations $q_{i}$ and reconstructed representations $q_{i}^{\prime}$ as positive pairs to learn shared information between different time steps of time series, discarding low-level information that is computationally expensive and unnecessary.
 Along with CPC \cite{oord2018representation}, SimCLR \cite{chen2020simple}, and wav2vec \cite{baevski2020wav2vec}, though different in the types of positive pairs, COCA is essentially computing loss in the representation space.
-Therefore, maximizing the cosine similarity of $q_{i}$ and $q_{i}^{\prime}$ in COCA is actually a type of negative-sample-free contrastive learning, and we name it sequence contrastive learning.
-For time series AD, COCA outperforms SimCLR-similar contrast methods that regard various augmentations as positive pairs, in the ablation experiments (\ref{main_result}).
+Therefore, maximizing the cosine similarity of $q_{i}$ and $q_{i}^{\prime}$ in COCA is a type of negative-sample-free contrastive learning, and we name it ``sequence contrast''.
+For time-series AD, COCA outperforms SimCLR-similar contrast methods that regard various augmentations as positive pairs (see sub-section \ref{main_result}).